 During March, budget amounts are finalized and the draft budget document is prepared.
-The draft document is reviewed by staff and the Chief Executive Officer before being finalized and presented to the Board as a proposed budget in April.
+The draft document is reviewed by Executive staff before being finalized and presented to the Board as a proposed budget in April.
 The Board reviews the proposed budget and adjustments are made (if necessary) before formal Board adoption in May.

-For FY 2022, the budget development process followed the calendar of events as described below:
+For FY 2023, the budget development process followed the calendar of events as described below: